Weight Management Gummies: What Manufacturing Actually Decides

 Gummies remember how you made them

 With gummies, the process is part of the product.
-Two batches using the same formula can perform differently if their thermal and shear history differs.
-Weight management gummies-often higher in solids and more sensitive to texture drift-are especially vulnerable.
+Two batches using the same formula can come out differently if their thermal and shear history differs.
+Weight management gummies—often higher in solids and more sensitive to texture drift—are especially vulnerable.

 Variables that routinely decide success or failure include: